muslumhanozturk/aws-devops-tr-14-mhan/linux-plus/Session-5/Linux-plus-6-hands-on.md

 # ls
 ```

 - Unlike most of the programming languages, Bash doesn’t support multiline comments.
 But, we can use `here document` for this.
 In Linux, here document (also commonly referred to as `heredoc`) refers to a special block of code that contains multi-line strings that will be redirected to a command.
 If the `HereDoc block` is not redirected to a command, it can serve as a multiline comments placeholder.
+(Bash, çoğu programlama dilinin aksine çok satırlı yorumları desteklemez.
+Ancak, bu amaçla here document kullanabiliriz.
+Linux'ta, bir here document (aynı zamanda heredoc olarak da adlandırılır) çok satırlı dizeleri içeren ve bir komuta yönlendirilebilen özel bir kod bloğudur.
+Here document bloğu bir komuta yönlendirilmediğinde, çok satırlı bir yorum yer tutucusu olarak kullanılabilir.)

 ### HEREDOC syntax

 - A heredoc consists of the **<<** `(redirection operator)`, followed by a delimiter token.
 After the delimiter token, lines of string can be defined to form the content.
 Finally, the delimiter token is placed at the end to serve as the termination.
-The delimiter token can be any value as long as it is unique enough that it won’t appear within the content.
+The delimiter token can be any value as long as it is unique enough that it won’t appear within the content.(Bir here document (heredoc), << (yönlendirme operatörü) ile başlayan ve bir ayrımcı belirteçten oluşur.
+Ayrımcı belirteçten sonra, dize satırları içeriği oluşturmak için tanımlanabilir.
+Son olarak, ayrımcı belirteç, sonlandırma olarak kullanılmak üzere en sonda yerleştirilir.
+Ayrımcı belirteç, içerikte görünmeyecek kadar benzersiz olması koşuluyla herhangi bir değer olabilir.)

-- Let's see how to use HereDoc.
+- Let's see how to use HereDoc.(HereDoc kullanımının bir örneğine bir göz atalım)

 ```bash
 cat << EOF